Information for academic and research staff

 The NHLI Postdoc Committee

 The NHLI Postdoc Committee is chaired by the Institute Lead for Postdocs Prof Miriam Moffatt (email@example.com).
-The committee meets every term to discuss issues affecting postdocs and reports to the NHLI Management Advisory Committee (MAC).
+The committee meets every term to discuss issues affecting postdocs and reports to the NHLI Management and Strategy Meeting.
 Please see the full list of Postdoc Committee members.

 Funding opportunities for early career researchers